Mesh vs Cardano SDK Alternatives

 - Developing with Aiken smart contracts

-- Prefer higher-level abstractions over low-level control
+- Prefer higher-level abstractions

-- Value comprehensive documentation and examples
+- Value comprehensive documentation

 - Lucid - Already invested in Lucid ecosystem